zhaoc72/mono3d/README.md

 # mono3d

-Zero-shot instance segmentation toolkit that wires together [facebookresearch/dinov3](https://github.com/facebookresearch/dinov3) for proposal generation and [facebookresearch/sam2](https://github.com/facebookresearch/sam2) for promptable segmentation.
+Zero-shot instance segmentation toolkit that wires together [facebookresearch/dinov3](https://github.com/facebookresearch/dinov3) for semantic understanding and [facebookresearch/sam2](https://github.com/facebookresearch/sam2) for promptable segmentation.
+The refactored pipeline follows the technical plan outlined in the user brief: DINOv3 features drive objectness, detection and segmentation adapters, which are fused into prompts for SAM2 to refine into class-aware foreground masks.
-The resulting masks are saved in a format that can be consumed by downstream 3D reconstruction pipelines such as 3D Gaussian Splatting.

 ## Features

-- TorchHub-compatible DINOv3 loader with automatic attention heatmap extraction.
+- Official DINOv3 integration with multi-layer fusion, PCA, and objectness scoring.
-- Prompt generation utilities (bounding boxes + positive/negative points) derived from DINOv3 attention.
+- Lightweight detection/segmentation adapters that can load official checkpoints or operate in random-init mode for experimentation.
+- Fusion utilities that intersect detection boxes, segmentation probabilities, and objectness to isolate foreground regions before SAM2 refinement.
-- SAM2 wrapper built on top of the official Hugging Face integration for batched prompt decoding.
+- Simple prompt builder (points/boxes/mask seeds) and SAM2 wrapper that works with the official Meta release.
-- Modular post-processing and reconstruction export utilities for easy integration with 3DGS workflows.
-- CLI pipeline supporting single images, directories, and videos.
+- Streamlined CLI pipeline supporting single images or directories with optional intermediate diagnostics.

 ## Getting Started